escalibore/mySqlGrid/README.md

 For a basic example see <a href="https://github.com/escalibore/mySqlGrid/blob/master/basicgrid.php">basicgrid.php</a>.

-<h4>MySqlGrid Options are specified in the header of your html, in a PHP array called "$mySqlGridOptions".
+<h4>MySqlGrid works "out of the box" but provides many configuration options.
+Options are specified in a PHP array called "$mySqlGridOptions".
 The options are as follows:</h4>
 <table>
 <tr><th>Option Name</th><th>Type</th><th>Description</th></tr>
 <tr><td><b>sql</b></td><td>String</td><td>A standard mySQL SELECT statement.
 Any statement that returns rows from your mySQL database will be transformed into a grid.  <b>sql</b> is actually the only option that is required to generate a grid.</td></tr>